30+ Christmas Marketing Stats To Know In 2023

 Published By Alexandra Marinaki

-In this post, you’ll find Christmas stats on retail, eCommerce, email marketing, consumer behavior, and holiday shopping.
+In this post, you’ll find Christmas stats on retail, eCommerce, email marketing, consumer behavior, and holiday shopping from notable sources such as the National Retail Federation, Adobe, Statista, etc.

-Moreover, if you wish to send Christmassy email marketing campaigns to your customers and all that is missing is an email automation platform, sign up for a Moosend account today to get started asap!
+Moreover, if you wish to send holiday marketing campaigns to drive sales this Christmas and all that is missing is an email automation platform, sign up for a Moosend account today to get started asap!

 Start for free